farid1991/patch-se/readme.md

 Feature requests are welcome.
 Please provide as much detail and context as possible.

 ### TODO
-Migrate the projects using [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) from IAR Build Tools for Arm
+Migrate the projects to [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) from IAR Build Tools for Arm

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.